-On the left hand side of \eqref{0621.63}, we have the $L^p$ norm of the $l^{p/2}$ expression.
-On the other hand, on the left hand side of \eqref{0621.61}, we have the $L^p$ norm of $f$.
+The left hand side of \eqref{0621.63} contains the $L^p$ norm of the $l^{p/2}$ expression, whereas the left hand side of \eqref{0621.61} contains the $L^p$ norm of $f$.
 To relate these two, we use Proposition \ref{0616.thm33}.
-After applying the proposition, on the ``high case'', we use rescaling and use the definition of $S_p(1,R)$.
-In the ``low case'', we use the decoupling theorem for a nondegenerate curve in $\mathbb{R}^{n-1}$ by \cite{MR3548534}.
+After applying the proposition, in the high case, we use rescaling together with the definition of $S_p(1,R)$.
+In the low case, we use the decoupling theorem for a nondegenerate curve in $\mathbb{R}^{n-1}$ by \cite{MR3548534}.
 This gives the proof of Proposition \ref{05.24.prop53}.

 Let us state the proposition for a cone.
-By a bootstrapping argument, originated from \cite{MR2288738}, one can prove the following proposition.
+Using a bootstrapping argument originating in \cite{MR2288738}, one can prove the following proposition.